Amsterdam/design-system/storybook/storybook-docs/src/introduction.md

 ## What is it

-The Amsterdam Design System is the library for the user interfaces (UI) of all our digital products and services.
+Amsterdam Design System is the library for the user interfaces (UI) of all our digital products and services.
 It provides reusable components, patterns, and guidelines for teams working on websites and applications.
 This way, everyone works together faster and better, with more time to create actual value.
 All software we create, purchase and use is easier to align with our corporate identity.